 The idea of using laser dentistry to help treat our patient at McKinney Smiles may sound like science fiction, but this remarkable technology offers Dr. Lawrence a minimally invasive option to treat a variety of common oral health issues.

-The use of lasers has become common in a many different medical fields, which harness the power of extremely focused light beams to remove or alter small amounts of tissue.
+The use of lasers has become common in a many different medical fields, which harness the power of extremely focused light beams.
 Dr. Lawrence can utilize the power of lasers in a number of procedures that involve the inside of the mouth, whether reshaping gum tissue, whitening teeth, or removing overgrown tissue.
 Laser dentistry also makes an ideal choice for patients who experience dental anxiety when needing more traditional dental treatments.

 What can Laser Dentistry Treat?